 The initiator shall initiate the MU-MIMO BF selection subphase an MBIFS following reception of the MIMO BF Feedback frame from the last remaining responder.
 In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frames to each responder in the MU group.
 The initiator should transmit the minimum number of MIMO BF Selection frames to reach all responders in the MU group.
-The MIMO BF Selection frames should be sent using the DMG control mode.
 The TA field of the MIMO BF Selection frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address….

 10.39.9.2.3.3.3 Reciprocal MIMO phase